GeorgRohrhofer/VirusScanner/README.md

 > The file `eicar.com` is a specially designed test file recognized by antivirus scanners.
 It is used to verify that the antivirus is working properly and is **100% safe and harmless**.
 > You can safely use this file to test your ICVS-AntiVirus installation.

-# 🛡️ ClamAV for Windows – Installation Guide (Installer Version)
+# 🛡️ Setup Guide for Windows – Installation Guide (Installer Version)

 ---